SamW94/gogolf-api/.github/pull_request_template.md

 ## 📋 What?

 **Describe what this PR does.**
 What feature, fix, or improvement does it introduce?
-Which microservice(s) or API endpoints are affected?
+Which API endpoints are affected?

 **Example:** *Developed code for a bunker-raking automaton.*